 It’s a myth that beekeeping doesn’t take much time.
 If you work from home or you’re retired, then beekeeping may not seem to take up much time.
 But for everyone else with day jobs that have them driving to the office every morning, not getting home until five or six in the evening or later, then walking the dog and putting supper on the table (and maybe dealing with children), beekeeping takes up a lot of time.
 And that’s just doing the beekeeping.
 Learning about it is a whole other ball game.

-For the first two years of my beekeeping, for every hour I spent working with my bees, I spent at least five hours reading and taking notes or watching instructional videos of some kind.
-And I was glad to do it.
+For the first two years of my beekeeping, for every hour I spent working with my bees, I spent at least five hours reading and taking notes or watching instructional beekeeping videos of some kind.
+I was also happy to do it.
 I was glad to spend as much time as possible with my bees, maybe too much time.

 I’ve met too many new beekeepers or wannabe beekeepers in the past few years who don’t seem to get this.
 Beekeeping takes time.
 Good beekeeping takes even more time.